epfl-ada/ada-2021-project-therealabracadabra/README.md

 For each News paper we used Latent Dirichlet Allocation (LDA) which is an unsupervised method and by specifying the number of topics returns a set of word for each topic.
 The document, so in our case the quotations of each journal has to be modified into bag of words and the each topic is a probability distribution over words.
 First, we determined the ideal number of topics for the newspaper, by using a coherence model and iterating over different number of topics (from 2 to 10).
 Then we have taken the number which corresponds to the highest score and we have plot the topics using PyLDAvis.
 The 30 most used nouns in both journals have been generated using the words.ipynb file and have been saved in the DATA/ folder.

-## Manu
+## Subjects occurance
-We will also focus on several subjects on which Democrats and Republicans seem to disagree on.
-With an appropriate key word lexic for each to follow:
+Quotations about some specific subjects have been counted for each journal, a t-test has been applied to see if the difference is significant or not.

 •	**Immigration**: “immigration”, “mexic”, "migrant","border","refugees"